Martin-Andreev-288/Martin-Andreev-288.github.io/README.md

 ## Assumptions

 The JSON schema (formData.json) serves as the single source of truth for the form structure, making it easy to add or modify fields without changing the component code. <br>
-Validation logic is currently limited to checking required fields, but it can be extended as needed. <br>
 The deployment was made to GitHub Pages instead of GitLab Pages due to unresolved privacy setting issues in GitLab.